'Even I doubted myself' - McClenaghan on Worlds gold

 "I'm certainly on course [for the Olympics] and I can't wait for another opportunity."

-McClenaghan's success in Liverpool was the high watermark of an eight-year partnership with coach Luke Carson and it came after the pair decided to change his routine on the pommel horse.
+McClenaghan's success in Liverpool is the high watermark of an eight-year partnership with coach Luke Carson and it came after the pair decided to change his routine on the pommel horse.

 "I remember having a conversation with Rhys and his parents in 2014, saying 'I believe that he can be a world champion'," said Carson.